jim-easterbrook/Photini/src/doc/manual/map.rst

 .. image:: ../images/screenshot_69.png

-The ``lat, long -> location`` button uses the map provider's "reverse geolocation" service to convert latitude & longitude into a hierarchical address.
+The ``⇨ address`` button uses the map provider's "reverse geolocation" service to convert latitude & longitude into a hierarchical address.
 This is a rather imprecise process so you may need to edit the results yourself.

 .. image:: ../images/screenshot_70.png

-In this example Google and Bing are using different languages for the ``state`` element, but are otherwise very similar.
+In this example Google and Bing disagree about the street address and are using different languages for the ``state`` element.

 .. image:: ../images/screenshot_71.png